-The preparation of these financial statements in accordance with IFRS requires the use of judgment in applying accounting policies and to make estimates and assumptions concerning the future.
-Significant accounting judgments and estimates made by Management are disclosed in Note 3.
+The preparation of these financial statements in accordance with IFRS requires the use of judgment in applying its accounting policies and to make estimates and assumptions concerning the future.
+Significant accounting judgements and estimates made by the management are disclosed in Note 3.

-II.
-Financial instruments
+b) Financial instruments